Pierre Testu-Brissy

 Pierre Testu-Brissy (or possibly Tessu-Brissy) (1770? - 1829) was a pioneering French balloonist who achieved fame for making flights astride his horse.

-Ballooning career
+Career

 Testu-Brissy made his first balloon ascent in 1785 or 1786, and the first night ascent on 11 May or 18 June 1786 in a hydrogen balloon.
 He subsequently undertook more than 50 flights in his lifetime.

 Gaston Tissandier's Histoire des ballons et des aéronautes célèbres (History of famous balloons and aeronauts) (published in 1887) described Testu-Brissy's earliest ballooning thus : (Note: Histoire des ballons et des aéronautes célèbres by Gaston Tissandier Page 289, 290 :